nickeblewis/nicklewis-net-8/web/blog/ideas.md

 - [ ] Will rethink the headings for this doc

+# Notion

 ## Introduction to Notion.so
+- Where to find it
+- A quick tour of it's features
+- Have a look at my public content for an example

+## Using Notion.so to run your life
+I use Notion to run my business but the challenge is in knowing how best to use the tool because of it's flexibility, there are umpteen ways you can use it.
+My suggestions here aren't gospel, just ideas but they have become reliable enough for me to find useful and help me (a very disorganised person) cope better and not lose my rag with things

+## Using Notion to write markdown articles
+- Start off capturing articles in Notion
+- flesh them out
+- complete them
+- export the article to your gridsome site - how?
+  - Export as a markdown file complete with images
+  - Drop into your gridsome blog folder

+# More other stuff!

 ## Go out, take a stroll and take photos series for Write52